-- Update on level of resources / reserves at end of previous year reported to Financial Policy Panel and Strategy and Resources Committee in June and July - Members nominated onto the Capital Member Group by Strategy & Resources Committee - A forecast of resources reported to Financial Policy Panel and Strategy and Resources Committee in September - Budget targets agreed by the Council in September

-- Officers, in consultation with Heads of Service, submit new or updated draft summary capital bids to the Capital Member Group to review in September - Capital Member Group meets in September to agree approach and use the Capital Strategy criteria to decide which of the summary bids should be progressed into full bids for review in November - Officers submit full capital bids to the Leadership Team to validate and be prioritised in October - Capital Member Group reviews all bids in November and prepares recommendations on funding to Financial Policy Panel in early December - Prioritisation of all investment proposals within the available resources advised by Financial Policy Panel in December - Detailed scheme proposals and project appraisals, including identification of how any revenue funding requirements could be met for each scheme, recommended by policy committees in January - Capital programme to be recommended by policy committees in January - Capital programme for the following year and the remaining years of the capital programme agreed by Council in February
+- Update on level of resources / reserves at end of previous year reported to Financial Policy Panel and Strategy and Resources Committee in June and July. - Members nominated onto the Capital Member Group by Strategy & Resources Committee. - A forecast of resources reported to Capital Member Group and Strategy and Resources Committee in September. - Budget targets agreed by the Council in September. - Officers, in consultation with Heads of Service and Directors, submit new or updated draft summary capital bids to the Capital Member Group to review in September. - Capital Member Group meets in September to agree approach and use the Capital Strategy criteria to decide which of the summary bids should be progressed into full bids for review in November. - Officers submit full capital bids to the Strategic Management Team to validate and be prioritised in October. - Capital Member Group reviews all bids in November and prepares recommendations on funding to Policy Committees in January. - Detailed scheme proposals and project appraisals, including identification of how any revenue funding requirements could be met for each scheme, recommended by policy committees in January. - Capital programme to be recommended by policy committees in January. - Capital programme for the following year and the remaining years of the capital programme agreed by Council in February.